Voters Will Determine Future of the Great Highway

 What about funding?

 If the ballot measure passes, there will be short term and long term funding.
-Initially, city departments would continue to fund park maintenance and sand clearing.
+Initially, city departments would continue to fund park maintenance and sand clearing (which would not require the same scope as a four-lane road).
 The Recreation and Parks Department could install low-cost amenities, like benches for seating.
 Eventually, there would be a public process for park design and capital improvements.
 State and federal grants, a future park bond, and public-private partnerships like a park conservancy could provide funds.
+A coastal park could be eligible for federal funds not available to non-coastal parks.
 But we can’t begin that process until the voters decide how to use this space.

-The city controller recently issued a memo that says the closure of the Great Highway from Lincoln to Sloat will save the city millions of dollars by reducing the need for sand removal and traffic-related capital improvements — namely the traffic signals that are past their life span.
+The city controller recently issued a memo that says the closure of the Great Highway from Lincoln to Sloat will save the city millions of dollars by reducing the need for sand removal on a four-lane road (versus what a park would require) and forgoing traffic-related capital improvements — namely the traffic signals that are past their life span.
 They are rusted out and need replacing.

 These savings can be invested in creating the new park and paying for traffic flow improvements.